clojuredocs/guides/articles/ecosystem/books.md

 ## Overview

-As of September 2014, Clojure has over a dozen books published (or available for preview) about it, plus one about ClojureScript.
+As of September 2014, Clojure has over a dozen books published (or available for preview) about it, plus two about ClojureScript.
 This guide lists some of them in reverse chronological order and intended to provide a very brief overview of each.
 It is by no means comprehensive and may be quite opinionated.
 The goal is to identify books that are more useful to